 AI, progress & app workflow

-A practical note on What lighting context can add to a face yoga workflow for a before-skincare pause where comfort matters more than intensity, written with realistic expectations and a specific next step.
+A practical note on Workflow value: lighting context for a before-skincare pause where comfort matters more than intensity, written with realistic expectations and a specific next step.

 Direct answer